 For instance, my own denomination, the Church of the Nazarene, had two American missionaries imprisoned for a time in Mozambique when a Marxist government came to power when that country gained its independence from Portugal.
 One wonders if these missionaries would have been imprisoned if their sending base had been a country seen as politically less-threatening.
 A study of the evangelization of the Vikings (and of the Germanic peoples too) should give missionary sending agencies further encouragement to embrace the trend of developing a strong missionary force from third-world countries.

 I think of my own denomination, the Church of the Nazarene.
-More than half of our world membership lives in countries other than the U.S., Canada and the British Isles.
+About 75% of our world membership lives in countries other than the U.S., Canada and the British Isles.
 Yet, the overwhelming bulk of our missionary force carries passports from those three countries.
 Fortunately, there is interest in the top leadership for increasing the percentage of Nazarene missionaries from other countries.5 [Note: By 2021, we arrived at the point where Nazarene missionaries were being sent out from about 60 different countries. ]

 May the Lord continue to guide us as we learn lessons from the entire history of the expansion of Christianity.